Slide-in Bathtubs: The Basics

 Door Type: Manual versus Electric

-The door on Slide In Tub models not only differ in the direction the door moves (outwards, upwards, or sideways), but will also differ in whether the door is manual or electric.
+The door on Slide In Tub models differ not only in the direction the door moves (outwards, upwards, or sideways), but also differ in whether the door is manual or electric.
 Some models have a lever handle that is designed to be opened manually by you, while others have an electric door that opens and closes via the push of a button.
 Slide-In Tub models with a door that is designed to be opened and closed manually are, in general, a much safer option because there is less than can go wrong.
 A model with an electric door can be beneficial for some persons with severe physical limitations, but it has inherent drawbacks: a mechanical failure or power outage could prevent the door from opening.

-If you do purchase a slide-in tub model with a door that is reliant on electricity, it is advisable to have a caregiver present in the home while you are bathing, to always have a portable phone in reaching distance of your tub, and to also consider purchasing a back up generator or a UPS (Uninterruptible Power Supply) for your home to help ensure you have adequate power to operate the door when the electricity is off.
-You certainly don’t want to be stuck inside the tub until the power comes back on!
+If you do purchase a slide-in tub model with a door that is reliant on electricity, it is advisable to have a caregiver present in the home while you are bathing; to always have a portable phone in reaching distance of your tub , and to also consider purchasing a back up generator or a UPS (Uninterruptible Power Supply) for your home to help ensure you have adequate power to operate the door if the electricity were to go off.
+You certainly wouldn’t want to be stuck indefinitely inside of the tub during a power outage until the power comes back on!

 Slide-in Tubs on Amazon.com